openstack/ptgbot/README.rst

 ~reload
   Resets the database entirely (reloads from configuration)

+~fetchdb URL
+  Fetches JSON DB from specified URL.
+Any JSON key specified will replace existing data in database.

 ~requirevoice
   Requires that users are voiced (+v) to issue track moderation commands